-The soil probe is an essential item in a wetland soil survey (unless of course you prefer a shovel, which is often a good bet, but larger and heavier to carry for long hikes).
+The soil probe is an essential item in a?wetland soil survey (unless of course you prefer a shovel, which is often a good bet, but larger and heavier to carry for long hikes).

 Any agronomist, farmer, researcher, consultant and other soil scientists require at least one.
 An ideal soil probe should be robust, easy to use and provide an accurate representation of the soil profile.

-Some have added features like storage of samples for later analysis, or replaceable tips for different soil moisture levels.
+Some have added features like storage of samples for later analysis, or replaceable tips for different soil moisture levels.?
 If you buy a soil sample probe with replaceable tips, be sure to always turn the sample probe CLOCKWISE in the soil, to not lose the tip down below.

-I personally lost two tips that way, not thinking on a long field day, only to get home and wonder where the probe tip was!
-The replacements are $15 or more, so it’s a costly mistake!
+I personally lost two tips that way, not thinking on a long field day, only to get home and wonder where the probe tip was!?
+The replacements are $15 or more, so it’s a costly mistake!?
 And worse, continued use without the add-on tip could damage the threads of the probe, which would call for a full replacement.

-Soil Sample Probes For Sale
+Soil Sample Probe For Sale

 For wetland environments, consider stainless steel soil probes with added corrosion resistance.
 Also, having a soil probe with a replaceable tip can increase the duration of use.
 For soil scientists contemplating a new probe, here are the top 6 recommendations suitable for you: